-- in civil procedure, or - in the form of an administrative decision.
-The administrative decision issued by the MA can be appealed to the State Secretary of the Ministry of Environmental Protection and Regional Development of Latvia.
+- in civil procedure (if the dispute cannot be resolved after the complaint has been reviewed by the MA), or - in the form of an administrative decision.
+The administrative decision issued by the MA can be appealed to the State Secretary of the Ministry of Smart Administration and Regional Development of Latvia.
 The administrative decision cannot be appealed in court.